jryio/ratelimit/README.md

 I could have implemented shared state as `Arc<RwLock<HashMap<Token, AtomicU64>>` for example.

+👉 **Resolution**: I still think that working with atomics and a better implemented concurrent `HashMap` may be a more performant and lower overhead approach to this problem.

 If I were to do this differently I might have avoided the overhead of both `axum` and `tower` and used lower level HTTP libraries to simply grab the bearer token off of requests directly and maintain my own shared state.

+👉 **Resolution**: While both tower and axum are convenient, I can see that writing a `tower::Service` may not be a two-hour scoped experience for me just yet.

 ### Conclusion